The foundation of Sweden’s pension system

 AP4 has unique prospects for long-term investment.
 AP4 makes sustainable investments with focus on the climate and environment, and takes ownership responsibility.

-AP4 believes that a sustainability perspective is a prerequisite for long-term successful asset management.
-Therefore, AP4 integrates sustainability with its Climate & Environment focus in its investment processes.
-In this way, AP4 achieves well balanced risk, capitalises on business opportunities, and can achieve a higher return over time.
-AP4 takes responsibility as owner Being one of the largest shareholders on the Stockholm Stock Exchange entails both opportunities and responsibility.
-AP4 takes its responsibility as an active owner by taking a position on important issues, engaging in close dialogue and communicating clear expectations to the boards and managements of the companies in which AP4 invests.
-AP4 serves on nomination committees and votes at general meetings of shareholders.
-AP4 also contributes to well-working markets.
+A sustainability perspective is a prerequisite for long-term successful asset management.
+AP4 integrates sustainability with its Climate & Environment focus in its investment processes.
+In this way, AP4 achieves well considered risk, capitalises on business opportunities, and can thereby achieve a higher return over time.